- Multi-millionaire filmmaker and author

 - Pass “a constitutional amendment that will act as a ‘second bill of rights’ as proposed by President Franklin D. Roosevelt: that every American has a human right to employment, to health care, to a free and full education, to breathe clean air, drink clean water and eat safe food, and to be cared for with dignity and respect in their old age.”

 In December 2012, Moore spoke out publicly about a recent incident where a deranged gunman had shot and killed 26 people (including 20 children) at a Sandy Hook, Connecticut elementary school.
 The killings, he explained, had occurred as a consequence of “who we are” as a nation.
 Elaborating on this, Moore said: “We are a country whose leaders officially sanction and carry out acts of violence as a means to often an immoral end.
 We invade countries who didn’t attack us.
 We’re currently using drones in a half-dozen countries, often killing civilians.”
-Adding that “we are a nation founded on genocide and built on the backs of slaves,” Moore continued:
+Reiterating his contention that “we are a nation founded on genocide and built on the backs of slaves,” Moore continued:

 “We’re an awfully fearful country considering that, unlike most nations, we’ve never been invaded.
 Why on earth would we need 300 million guns in our homes?… It’s because too many white people are afraid of black people.
 Period.
 The vast majority of the guns in the U.S. are sold to white people who live in the suburbs or the country….
 I think it would be worth it to (a) do our best to eradicate poverty and re-create the middle class we used to have, and (b) stop promoting the image of the black man as the boogeyman out to hurt you….
 Calm down, white people, and put away your guns.”